Pierre-Gustave Joly de Lotbinière

-Pierre-Gustave-Gaspard Joly de Lotbinière (February 5, 1798 - June 8, 1865) was a French businessman and amateur daguerreotypist, born citizen of the Republic of Geneva, and married to a Canadian seigneuress.
-Famous for being the first to photograph the Acropolis of Athens and some ancient Egyptian monuments, he is also the father of Sir Henri-Gustave Joly de Lotbinière, premier of Quebec from 1878 to 1879.
+Pierre-Gustave-Gaspard Joly de Lotbinière (February 5, 1798 - June 8, 1865) was a French businessman and amateur daguerreotypist, born in Frauenfeld, Switzerland and citizen of the Republic of Geneva, and married to a Canadian seigneuress.
+Famous for being the first to photograph the Acropolis of Athens and some ancient Egyptian monuments, he is also the father of Sir Henri-Gustave Joly de Lotbinière, Premier of Quebec from 1878 to 1879.

 Biography

 Early life

 Pierre-Gustave Joly was the son of Antoine Joly de Marval, merchant, and of Ursula Fehr de Brunner.
 Early in the 1800s, his family settled in Épernay in Champagne, where they specialized in wine trading.
 While the father and the eldest son, Moïse-Salomon, remained in Épernay, Pierre-Gustave travelled far and wide to find new buyers, first concentrating on Europe, including Germany, Poland, Russia and Sweden, eventually even crossing the Atlantic Ocean to visit the United States and Canada.

 While there, he met and on December 17, 1828, married in Montreal Julie-Christine Chartier de Lotbinière, daughter of Michel-Eustache-Gaspard-Alain Chartier de Lotbinière 2nd Marquis de Lotbinière.
 The seigneury of Lotbinière near Quebec City was her dowry.
-After his wedding, he unofficially added "de Lotbinière" to his name.
+After his wedding, he unofficially added "de Lotbinière" to the first part of his family name.
 The couple spent the first two years of their marriage in Épernay, where in 1829 their first son, Henri-Gustave, was born, then lived from 1830 in Lotbinière.
 There, Joly managed his wife's possessions as well as his own investments in French Guiana and the Canadian railroad.
 He also sometimes travelled to France.

 Traveller in Greece, Egypt and the Holy Land

 In 1839, Joly was in Paris at the time when Louis Daguerre unveiled his early photographic process to the scientific world.
 Embarking on a trip to the Middle East, Pierre-Gustave acquired one of the first daguerreotype cameras from Noël Paymal Lerebours in order to make photographic records of the ancient monuments he was about to see on his journey.
 He travelled via Malta to Greece, where he visited Athens and other places, and then carried on to Alexandria.
 There, he met the painter Horace Vernet and his nephew, Frédéric Goupil-Fesquet, who were also carrying daguerreotype equipment.
 The three men undertook some excursions in Egypt together before parting company.
-Joli then travelled to the Holy Land, Syria and Turkey.
+Joly then travelled to the Holy Land, Syria and Turkey.
 Back in Paris, five of his 92 plates were published by Lerebours in his book Excursions daguerriennes (1840–41), others by architect Hector Horeau for his book Panorama from Egypt and Nubia (1841).
 Due to technological restrictions, the daguerreotypes themselves could not be reproduced and, instead, were copied as engravings which could then be printed.
 None of Joly's original plates has been identified, and they may well be lost.
 What they contained is known through his diary which has been published in 2011.